Evidence Before Argument

 The Drift Problem in Plain English

-Published as part of the early public drift series, this article stated the core rule directly: drift is what happens when a system tries to verify itself using only itself.
+Originally published on LinkedIn on November 25, 2025, and later republished or archived on Substack on February 26, 2026, this article stated the core rule directly: drift is what happens when a system tries to verify itself using only itself.
 No external frame means guaranteed drift.

 The article applied that rule across gyroscopes, inertial navigation, clocks, AI systems, people, institutions, and cosmology.
 The same pattern appears whenever a system tries to preserve coherence without an external reference.